What is graffiti?

 Is graffiti illegal?

 It is possible to create graffiti legally.
-For example, if it is on private property and you have the permission of the owner or it is a legal graffiti space.
-Check with your local council about legal graffiti spaces.
+For example, if it is on private property and you have the permission of the owner, or it is a legal graffiti space.
+For more information about legal graffiti spaces, check with your local council.

 Graffiti is against the law when you do not have permission to do it from either the owner of the property or the local council.
-It is also against the law to graffiti on public transport in the Adelaide area (usually run by Adelaide Metro) and its premises (such as a train station or bus stop).
+It is also against the law to mark graffiti on public transport in the Adelaide area (usually run by Adelaide Metro) and its premises (such as a train station or bus stop).
+The penalty for marking graffiti is a fine of up to $5,000 or 12 months’ imprisonment.
+But, penalties are higher for marking graffiti on or in a:

-It is also against the law to help, assist or encourage someone else to do graffiti.
+It is also against the law to help or encourage someone else to mark graffiti.
 The penalty for helping or encouraging someone else to do graffiti is the same as the penalty for actually doing it yourself.

 Can I buy spray paint?

-If you are under 18, it is against the law for anyone to sell you a spray paint can.
-The seller may be fined up to $1,250.
+If you are under 18, it is against the law for anyone to sell or supply you with a spray paint can or other graffiti tool.
+Sellers are also not allowed to advertise a graffiti tool in a way that encourages or promotes illegal graffiti.
+The seller may be fined up to $5,000.
 This means that a shop assistant can ask you for identification to prove you are over 18 if you want to buy spray paint.
-If you can’t prove you are 18, the shop assistant may refuse to sell you spray paint.
+If you can’t prove you are over 18, the shop assistant may refuse to sell you spray paint.

 Can I carry a graffiti tool?

-It is not against the law to carry graffiti tools (like a spray paint can) if you can prove that you have a lawful reason – for example, if you need it for your job.
-It is against the law to carry any graffiti tools with the intention to use them to create illegal graffiti.
+It against the law to carry graffiti tools (like a spray paint can) unless you can prove that you have a lawful reason – for example, if you need it for your job.
+It is against the law to carry any graffiti tools with the intention of using them to mark graffiti.

-It is also against the law to carry a spray paint can or a tool that can make a permanent mark that is more than 15mm wide, in a public place or in a private place where you are not allowed to be.
+It is also against the law to carry a spray paint can or a tool that can be used to create illegal graffiti, in a public place or in a private place where you are not allowed to be.

 Can I be stopped and searched for graffiti tools?